-The longer workers are away from their normal activities, there is greater risk that they may never return to those activities - including work.
+The longer injured workers are away from their normal activities, there is greater risk that they may never return to those activities - including work.

-Workers who keep to their normal routine (including going to work) heal faster than those who don't.
+Injured workers who keep to their normal routine (including going to work) heal faster than those who don't.